gvp-257/AnalogControlPanel/Readme.md

     // 8-bit readings that fit in a byte.
 Values 0 to 255:-

     InternalADC.readResolution(8);
-    byte smallreading = InternalADC.readPin(A4);
+    byte smallreading = InternalADC.analogRead(A4);

     InternalADC.readResolution(10);     // back to readings in 0..1023 range

-    InternalADC.reference(INTERNAL); // also: DEFAULT, EXTERNAL:
+    InternalADC.reference(INTERNAL); // other values: DEFAULT, EXTERNAL
     // as in Arduino's analogReference().
 See that documentation for details.

     int refReading = InternalADC.readInternalReference();
-    // With reference(INTERNAL): gives  about 1020.
+    // With reference(INTERNAL): gives around 1020. (should be 1023.)
     // With reference(DEFAULT) on an Uno, about 225.

-    float battVoltage = InternalADC.getSupplyVoltage(); // for Uno, somewhere around 5.00
+    float batteryVoltage = InternalADC.getSupplyVoltage();
+    // For Uno, is near 5.00.
+More useful for unregulated, battery powered projects.

-So you can use it as a variation of Arduino's `analogRead()` with a few bells and whistles if you want.
+So you can use Analog Control Panel and `InternalADC.analogRead()` just like Arduino's `analogRead()`, with a few bells and whistles, if you want.

-Read on if you want more.
+There is more, however.
+Before we get into that, we'll need to cover a bit of background and introduce some terminology.

-## THE ADC, AND CHOICES
+## WHAT DO THE CONTROL KNOBS CONTROL?

 The ADC is not magic.
 It takes time to do its job, and it can't measure infinite voltages or measure them infinitely precisely - numbers that big would fill up the Arduino's memory, anyway.